FlickerSoul/universe.observer/pages/posts/2023/about-vite-markdown-plugin/index.md

   - vue
   - vite
 lang: en
-description: This website uses vite-plugin-markdown-vue extensively.
+abstract: This website uses vite-plugin-markdown-vue extensively.
    Let's disassemble the plugin and see how it works!
    It's surprisingly powerful and fun!
 ---